-Cyprus is an important nation for U.S. interests in the eastern Mediterranean and Middle East.
+Cyprus is an important nation for U.S. interests in the eastern Mediterranean and Middle East as evidenced by it being a U.S. ally in the fight against terrorism, WMD, illegal immigration, organized crime and human trafficking.
 Cyprus shares the U.S.' core values of freedom, democracy and adherence to the rule of law.
-It is a key partner on counter-terrorism and security issues.
 Cyprus is also a member of the EU, and the first EU nation to sign the U.S.' Proliferation Security Initiative (PSI).
 It also aims to join NATO's Partnership for Peace.
-Cyprus is a Western-oriented country and it is vital to U.S. interests that it remains so.
+As an active Counter-ISIS Coalition partner, Cyprus has contributed in real terms to the work of the Coalition and has given its consent for the use of the British military bases on the island for use in the fight against terrorism.
+Cyprus is a Western-oriented, stable democracy and it is vital to U.S. interests that it remains so.